koi-ama/koi-ama.github.io/essays/reflect3.md

 UI frameworks trade **raw control** for **sane defaults and speed**.
 If the task has moving parts (navigation, multiple sections, interactive bits) and a deadline, Bootstrap 5 is a pragmatic choice.
 As fidelity and brand demands rise, start reclaiming control: layer tokens, trim utilities, and keep only what pays rent.

-That’s how I now see frameworks—not as training wheels, but as **starter kits** you responsibly outgrow in spots, not wholesale.
+That’s how I now see frameworks, not as training wheels, but as **starter kits** you responsibly outgrow in spots, not wholesale.

 ---